mollyim/flatline-platform/docs/architecture.md

 ##### Whisper Pre-Key Store

-This element is an S3 bucket where [Whisper](#whisper-service) stores device pre-keys that are also referenced in DynamoDB.
+This element is an S3 bucket where [Whisper](#whisper-service) stores device pre-keys that are referenced in DynamoDB.
 These keys are uploaded by [Whisper](#whisper-service) on behalf of clients and requested by other clients who wish to initiate communication with a given account or phone number identity.

 ##### CDN0